Zinc futures rise on spot demand | Business

-Zinc prices rose Rs 1.30 to Rs 215.85 per kg in futures trade on Friday, tracking a firm trend in physical markets on the back of a pick-up in spot demand
+Zinc prices rose by 10 paise to Rs 214.50 per kg in futures trade on Monday, tracking a firm trend in physical markets on the back of a pick-up in spot demand

-On the Multi Commodity Exchange, zinc contracts for the December delivery traded higher by Rs 1.30, or 0.61 per cent, at Rs 215.85 per kg with a business turnover of 2,864 lots
+On the Multi Commodity Exchange, zinc contracts for December delivery traded higher by 10 paise, or 0.05 per cent, at Rs 214.50 per kg with a business turnover of 3,091 lots

 Marketmen said widening of positions by participants following a pick-up in demand from consuming industries kept zinc prices higher in futures trade.